karenpayneoregon/MoveFromAccessToSqlServerWithVisualBasicNet/readme.md

-### Moving from MS-Acces to SQL-Server with VB.NET
+### Moving from MS-Access to SQL-Server with VB.NET

 Within this repository contains an ever-increasing number of projects walkthroughs for taking VB.NET code working with MS-Access data operations to working with SQL-Server data operations.
 The objective for these code samples is to provide a path for developers to migrate MS-Access solutions to SQL-Server for Windows Forms, WPF and finally web solutions.